JJeris/JJeris/README.md

 # Personal projects:
 - A [website](https://jjeris.github.io/random-password-generator-website/), that generates a random password for you,
-- (WIP) A personal CV webpage, detailing my skills and other projects,
-- An Open Source [Text editor](https://github.com/JJeris/text-editor-tauri) built using Tauri.

 # Professional projects:
 - BlenderBase, which is a desktop app made with Tauri and ReactJS, that manages Bleder versions and its addons.
 Developed all of the system level functionality, alongside 90% of the middleware, as well as the apps architecture design.
 You can download it for free here <..TBA..>.